Herbert540/SimpleToDo/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Challenges encountered while building the app:

+It was quite confusing since I was using an old version of android studio and then later switched to a newer version

 ## License